BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p class="parenthetical">(to himself)</p>
 <p>Okay, take-off.</p>
 </div>
 <p>The plane starts rolling across the tarmac.
 Thistle takes a deep breath.
-Some garbled message over the intercom is drown out by the sound of his breathing.
+Some garbled message over the intercom is drowned out by the sound of his breathing.
 The plane rounds a corner and halts.
 The engines' whir builds to a full roar.
 He grabs the edge of the armrest.
 The plane rumbles as it gains speed down the runway.
 He presses against the seat.
 His breath grows shorter, louder.
 The murmur of the rest of the passengers is but a hush.
 The plane tips up.
 Thistle presses even harder against the seat, his claws dig into the armrest.
 He takes a deep breath, closes his eyes.</p>
 <div class="dialogue">
 <h4>THISTLE</h4>
 <p class="parenthetical">(whispers)</p>
 <p>For Clover.</p>
 </div>
-<p>His breath softens as the plane's rumbles smooths out to steady swaying in the air.
+<p>His breath softens as the plane's rumbles smooth out to steady swaying in the air.
 Thistle remains with his eyes closed, pressed against the seat.
 His legs bouncing.</p>
 <p>He takes a deep breath and his eyes peel open to glance at the window shade.
 He reaches toward the shade, hesitates.
 Then, eases the shade to reveal the sun shining across a clear blue sky.
-Below, a scene like a Bob Ross painting with fluffy white clouds, lines etching out roads on a green landscape of lush fields, and happy little trees.</p>
+Below, there's a scene like a Bob Ross painting, complete with fluffy white clouds, lines etching out roads on a green landscape of lush fields and happy little trees.</p>
 <p>Thistle looks on with awe.
 His face nearly pressed to the window, tear shimmering in his eye and the biggest of all smiles.</p>
 <p>He turns back to his seat, pulling out his phone.
 He pauses and returns it to his pocket.
 Turning again to the view.</p>
 <h2>DISSOLVE TO:</h2>
 <p>Thistle reclines with his tray table down, reading from an in-flight catalog of useless novelties.
 The seat belt indicator bings over head.
 He glances up, sets his magazine aside and locks his tray table in place.
 He peeks out the window.</p>
 <p>The plane is engulfed in layers of white as it passes through the middle of a cloud.
 It breaks through the cloud to reveal patches of residential areas below.
-An inaudible mumble of the captain barks out over the intercom.
 Strips of land blend into the surrounding sea.
-The whole sight seems a million miles down.</p>
+The whole sight seems a million miles down.
+An inaudible mumble of the captain barks out over the intercom.</p>
 <p>Thistle leans away from the window, looking as if he's about to faint.
 He claps his hand to his forehead, sighing.
 He takes a deep breath and closes the window blind.
 Grabbing the arm rests, he presses into his seat.</p>
 <p>The plane rumbles as it touches down.
 Thistle jumps.
 The plane slows down and the engine whine quiets.
-The garbled message of the audio over head, to about the only clear thing said.</p>
+The audio overhead barked out a garbled message, about the only clear thing said:</p>
 <div class="dialogue">
 <h4>PILOT (INTERCOM)</h4>
 <p>... you may switch on your mobile device and ...</p>